maxisses/GoT-Mining/gpt2-got/gpt2-model-training/README.md

 # Game of Thrones text generator based on GPT2
-Clone the repo, build the docker image: docker build --file Dockerfile-GPU -t gpt2trainmodel:gpu . docker build --file Dockerfile-CPU -t gpt2trainmodel:cpu .
+Clone the repo, build the docker image: docker build --file Dockerfile -t gpt2trainmodel:gpu . docker build --file Dockerfile-CPU -t gpt2trainmodel:cpu .

 and run it with mount of the "checkpoint" folder of the container to your disk.